11551378694/Group_Proj/README.md

 ` The database is connecting to 1155108980's database.
 It requires to reopen in sometimes.
 Please contact me if you want to use 1155108980's database.`

+### Remark

+The backend opens port 8080.
+Please don't change it at this moment because the frontend api is using `localhost:8080` If you change it, it will display `Network Error`

 ## Structure
 server folder for backend